 1. Negotiate With Your Boss

-Focus your argument on the productivity gains, and therefore the money the company stands to earn.
+Focus your argument on productivity gains and the money the company subsequently stands to earn.
 Be prepared to back up your claims with real numbers, hopefully with dollar signs in front of them.
-Your case will be stronger if you're able to demonstrate your ability to get stuff done while outside the office.
+Your case will be stronger if you're able to demonstrate your ability to get work done while outside the office.

-If you're already allowed to work at home on an occasional basis, be sure to put in your very best work whenever you're having a work-at-home day.
-If your manager and colleagues have to go looking for you during your WAH, it'll be hard to persuade them that you can be trusted with a more permanent arrangement.
+If you're already allowed to work at home on an occasional basis, be sure to put in your best work whenever you're having a work-at-home day.
+If your manager and colleagues have difficulty contacting you or seeing the impact of the work you do remotely, it'll be difficult to persuade them that you can be trusted with a more permanent arrangement.

 2. Look Online

-Monster, Craigslist, and CareerBuilder all have searchable listings that you can filter with keywords like "work from home" or "work at home" or "freelance."
+Traditional job-seeking websites also have searchable listings you can filter with keywords like "work from home," "virtual," "remote," or "freelance."